Harry Johnston (American politician): Later career

-In 1999 President Bill Clinton appointed him to serve as the United States Special Envoy for Sudan.
-A position he held until 2000.
+In 1999, President Bill Clinton appointed him to serve as the United States Special Envoy for Sudan, a position he held until 2000.

-He was an attorney at the West Palm Beach law firm of Jones, Foster, Johnston & Stubbs, P.A. until his retirement from practicing law.
+He was an attorney at the West Palm Beach law firm of Jones, Foster, Johnston & Stubbs, P.A., until his retirement from practicing law.

 He served on the District Board of Trustees at Palm Beach State College from 1997 to 1999.

+Death

 Johnston died on June 28, 2021, aged 89, more than a decade after being diagnosed with Alzheimer's disease.